docker attachEstimated reading time: 5 minutes

 interactively, as though the commands were running directly in your terminal.

-You can attach to the same contained process multiple times simultaneously, even as a different user with the appropriate permissions.
+You can attach to the same contained process multiple times simultaneously, from different sessions on the Docker host.

 To stop a container, use

 CTRL-c.
 This key sequence sends

 SIGKILL to the